6 Things to Fix in Your Business Before You Talk to Investors

 1. Clean Up Your Financial Records

-Clear, accurate financial records demonstrate your organization and readiness to run a business.
+Clear, accurate financial records demonstrate your organization’s and investors’ readiness to run a business.
 Ensure that your income statements, balance sheets, and cash flow reports are up-to-date and succinct.

-The U.S. Small Business Administration urges having at least two years of well-organized financial information before pursuing investment.
-Utilize accounting tools or employ a professional bookkeeper to ensure that everything is consistent.
+The U.S. Small Business Administration urges having at least two years of well-organized financial information before pursuing investment, reinforcing the things investors look for before investing.
+Utilize accounting tools or employ a professional bookkeeper to ensure that everything is consistent and supports investor readiness.

 2. Strengthen Your Business Model